 Many scientific disciplines investigate particular kinds of phenomena.
 So too cognitive science, which investigates cognitive phenomena.
 But, how exactly are cognitive phenomena individuated?
 What distinguishes cognitive phenomena from non-cognitive phenomena, and what distinguishes one cognitive phenomenon from another?
 Are (particular) cognitive phenomena (particular) patterns of behavior, (particular) computational processes, or (particular) neural mechanisms?
 Is there a fact of the matter as to which cognitive phenomena are real and which ones are not, or are mental taxonomies merely in the eye of the beholder?
-A philosophical concept that can be used to address these questions is the concept of a natural kind.
-Natural kinds are groups or classes of things, properties, or phenomena that exist in nature, as opposed to merely existing in the eye of a human observer.
-With respect to cognitive science, one might ask whether various kinds of cognition--from memory and decision-making to psychiatric disorders and intelligence--can be viewed as natural kinds.
-Moreover, one might ask whether natural kindhood is a normative constraint on scientific research: should psychologists, neuroscientists, psychiatrists, and AI researchers pursue the discovery of natural kinds, or do other ways of grouping phenomena serve equally well?
-This seminar will introduce the concept of a natural kind and some of the philosophical controversies that surround it, and apply this concept to scientific debates about, for example, the purpose of psychiatric classification, the nature of animal cognition, the possibility of cognitive extension, and the existence of a genuine kind of artificial intelligence.
+A philosophical concept that can be used to ask and possibly answer these questions is the concept of a 'natural kind'.
+Natural kinds are groups or classes of things, properties, or phenomena that exist in nature, as opposed to merely existing in the eye of some human observer.
+With respect to cognitive science, one might ask whether various kinds of cognition--from memory and decision-making to psychiatric disorder and intelligence--can be viewed as natural kinds.
+Moreover, one might ask whether natural kindhood can be viewed as a normative constraint on scientific research: should psychologists, neuroscientists, psychiatrists, and AI researchers pursue the discovery of natural kinds, or do other ways of taxomomizing mental phenomena serve equally well?
+This seminar course will introduce the concept of a 'natural kind' and some of the philosophical controversies that surround it, and apply this concept to scientific debates about psychiatric classification, animal cognition, cognitive extension, and artificial intelligence.

 The LSF page for this course is here.

-Philosophical essays are written arguments.
-Accordingly, they must clearly state a claim and give compelling reasons to think that the claim is true.
-Essays should be submitted by email to carlos [dot] zednik [at] ovgu [dot] de by 23:59 on the due date.
-They should be formatted as a PDF and should include the author's name, mat-no, course of study, and expected number of CP.
+Philosophical essays are individual assignments.
+Because philosophical essays are arguments, they should clearly and concisely state a claim and give compelling reasons to think that the claim is true.
+Essay questions will be announced in advance, and every seminar participant should choose a question pertaining to a focus area distinct from the one that they are considering in their focus group.
+Essays can be written in either English or German, must be at least 1000 words (4CP) or 500 words (2CP) in length, and should be submitted as a PDF attachment to carlos [dot] zednik [at] ovgu [dot] de by 23:59 on the due date.
+Essays should state the author's name, matriculation number, course of study, wiki focus group, and expected number of CP.